As many of our members are adapting to working remotely, we’re working to help keep greater Nashville’s tech community connected!

 By hosting a Virtual Tech Talk, you’ll have the opportunity to give a thought-leading online presentation on a topic in your field.
 The NTC will host and moderate the webinar, manage registration, and promote the event to our membership and contact lists.
 As the Tech Talk sponsor, you will also receive a clickable logo on the event website, logo/promotional inclusion in all marketing materials, and the post-event registration list with contact information for all attendees who opt-in.

-As with traditional Tech Talks, content should be framed through the lens of thought-leadership and industry innovation and NOT a sales pitch.
+As with traditional Tech Talks, content should be framed through the lens of thought-leadership and industry innovation and NOT a sales pitch or product demo.
 While you will certainly receive significant company promotion as the Tech Talk host, our goal is to showcase content experts in different industries who can share knowledge with fellow tech community members.
 As everyone is undergoing massive shifts in daily workplace culture, navigating new remote work and virtual tools, and working to maintain business success in this new environment, our goal is to showcase content that can help the tech community tackle these challenges.